basecamp/handbook/orgchart.md

 ### Data

-Team Data consists of team lead **Noah Lorang** and Justin White.
-They test and analyze all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
-If you have questions about Basecamp metrics (or woodworking), Noah is the guy to tap.
+We're currently [searching for a new data analyst](https://m.signalvnoise.com/basecamp-is-hiring-a-data-analyst-f15fbfc153ba).
+They'll be responsible for testing and analyzing all sorts of Basecamp data -- conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
+They'll work with Justin White on SIP to maintain our data pipeline.

 ### Design